openfaas/openfaas.github.io/_posts/2021-01-31-gitea-faas.md

 ### Taking it further

-For a production ready OpenFaaS function that supports automation in Gitea you can view the [Gitea/Buildkite connector](https://github.com/techknowlogick/gitea-buildkite-connector).
+For a production ready OpenFaaS function that supports automation in Gitea you can view the [Gitea/Buildkite connector](https://github.com/techknowlogick/gitea-buildkite-connector), or build upon the above [LGTMBot function](https://github.com/techknowlogick/faas-lgtmbot).